manojkiraneda/manojkiraneda.github.io/_posts/2023-10-04-lore-meets-b4.md

 b4 prep -n dts-aspeed-typo -f dev-6.5
 ```

-This creates a brach named `b4/dts-aspeed-typo` based of the dev-6.5 tag.It also
+This creates a branch named `b4/dts-aspeed-typo` based of the dev-6.5 tag.It also
 add an empty commit for the cover letter which we will edit later.

 ## Grab a patch to test